Tbaeng Meanchey District

-Tbaeng Meanchey District is a district located in Preah Vihear Province, in northern Cambodia.
+Tbaeng Meanchey District (ត្បែងមានជ័យ, lit.
+'Victorious Tbaeng Tree') is a district located in Preah Vihear Province, in northern Cambodia.
 According to the 1998 census of Cambodia, it consisted of six communes and had a population of 21,580.
 In 2008–2009, two communes—Kampong Pranak and Pal Hal—formed a new district, the Preah Vihear Municipality; according to the 2008 census, the population of the resulting four-commune district was 9,518.

 The following table shows the communes in the district as of 2020.